elgui/parakeet-mlx_guiapi/README.md

 ## Features 🚀

-- Web GUI for easy transcription of audio files 🌐
+- Web GUI for easy transcription of audio files (Gradio interface) 🌐
 - REST API endpoints for seamless integration with other applications 🔌
 - Support for multiple output formats (TXT, SRT, VTT, JSON, CSV) 📄
 - Word-level timestamp highlighting in subtitle formats ✨
 - Chunking of long audio files for better memory management 🧠
 - Visualization of transcription results with timeline and heatmap 📊
 - Audio segment extraction and playback 🎧
+- **Live microphone recording** with direct transcription 🎤
+- **Clipboard integration** for quick copy of transcription results 📋
-- Comprehensive client for command-line usage 💻
+- Comprehensive CLI client with pip-installable commands 💻

 ## Prerequisites ✅